 TCEP will be located at one of the former FutureGen finalist sites – the 600-acre Penwell site – situated fifteen miles west of Odessa, Texas.
-An environmental impact statement (EIS) is currently being prepared for The U.S. Department of Energy.
+A Record of Decision and environmental impact statement (EIS) were issued by the U.S. Department of Energy (DOE) on September 29, 2011 in accordance with DOE’s National Environmental Policy Act (NEPA), which requires an assessment of the environmental impacts of any federally subsidized project.
 TCEP received its air quality permit from the Texas Commission on Environmental Quality (TCEQ) on December 28, 2010 – a major milestone that is the key state governmental approval that is required to move the project forward to be privately financed and built.

-TCEP is currently scheduled to achieve financial closing and commence construction in Fall 2011.
-Commercial operation is scheduled for late 2014.
-The project will begin sequestering carbon during start-up and testing in 2014.
+TCEP is currently scheduled to achieve financial closing in April 2015 and commence construction in Summer 2015.
+Commercial operation is scheduled for 2018.
+The project will begin sequestering carbon during start-up and testing in 2018.

-On December 4, 2009, Secretary Stephen Chu of the U.S. Department of Energy announced that TCEP will receive a $350 million award, which will reduce TCEP’s effective costs substantially.
+On December 4, 2009, Secretary Stephen Chu of the U.S. Department of Energy announced that TCEP would receive a $350 million award, which helped reduce TCEP’s effective costs substantially.
 This award is the largest yet made under the Department of Energy’s Clean Coal Power Initiative, enacted and funded by Congress.
 The U.S. DOE made an additional $100 million award to TCEP in August 2010.